How we adapt

 Arizona’s go-to resource for heat policy

 ASU played a critical role in helping to develop the governor’s Extreme Heat Preparedness Plan, a comprehensive approach to prepare for and mitigate the effects of extreme heat across the state.
-Experts at ASU’s Knowledge Exchange for Resilience gathered recommendations and perspectives from a wide range of stakeholders including members of the public, businesses, and academic and nonprofit sectors to ensure the state’s plan is not only effective, but also representative of the interests of all Arizonans.
+Experts at ASU’s Knowledge Exchange for Resilience gathered recommendations and perspectives from members of the public, businesses, and academic and nonprofit sectors to ensure the state’s plan is not only effective, but also representative of the interests of all Arizonans.

 ASU also co-leads the Arizona Heat Resilience Workgroup, which brings together organizations from around Arizona to monitor heat forecasts and collaboratively design solutions for heat response and relief.
 Members include heat policy leaders from the City of Phoenix and Maricopa County, the National Weather Service, the City of Phoenix and the University of Arizona.